cxyccc/CR-Dataset/README.md

 - [Hong Kong Police Force](https://www.police.gov.hk)
 - [*Top 10 Rumors of Mobs in Hong Kong in 2019*](https://m.mp.oeeee.com/a/BAAFRD000020200112249042.html) from *Southern Metropolis Daily*

+Data annotation is strictly in accordance with reports from the above three sources, and does not involve personal political positions.
+This dataset is used for academic research only.

 ## Citation

 If you find this dataset useful, please cite our paper.